OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-*   For the performance of the contract we are about to enter into or have entered into with you.
+*   For the performance of a contract we are about to enter into or have entered into with you.

 *   Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.